gcc3/simple-ai-chat/README.md

 * N
 How many completions to generate for each prompt.

-* FINE_TUNE_PROMPT_END and FINE_TUNE_STOP
-For fine-tuned model,
-The prompt end will be added to the prompt
-Stop will be used to end the completion

 * ROLE_CONTENT_SYSTEM
 Set the role system's content to role play.